 A handful of other uses might’ve boosted the name, too.
 It’s one of the older siblings from the Bates reality mega-family, Bringing Up Bates.
-And the brothers at the center of USA’s Royal Pains answered to the surname, too.
+The brothers at the center of USA’s Royal Pains answered to the surname, too.

-But mostly, it seems like this name simply succeeded on a mix of style and sound.
+But mostly, it seems like the baby name Lawson succeeded on a mix of style and sound.

 As of 2020, the name ranks #357 in the US – not unknown, but far from common.